 Many businesses within the food and beverage sector are also acutely aware of the current war on food waste, and many of them are thinking of strategies that they too can employ to help bring Australia a few steps closer to #zerowaste.

-Leading the way is Sydney-based catering company Dan the Man, who has teamed up with a group of sustainability advocates to launch the Love Waste Collective.
-Their startup aims to end food wastage in the catering and hospitality industries.
-Alongside Dan the Man, there are also several Australian restaurants and cafes supporting the zero waste movement.
+Alongside Re, there are also several Australian restaurants and cafes supporting the zero waste movement.
 Three Blue Ducks in Bronte is one of them.
 Known for their excellent breakfasts, this cafe serves takeaway food in biodegradable containers and even sends all of their organic waste straight to community gardens and local residents.

-The farm to table concept has been a vibrant fixture within the restaurant industry for years and there is no sign of it slowing down, especially as many consumers are beginning to opt for home-grown food and ethically sourced meats.
+The farm to table concept has been a vibrant fixture within the restaurant industry for years, and is growing alongside the love of locally sourced food and ethical meat.